 It's a substantiation of what Nicholas Gonzalez, MD, (1947-2015), had observed about medical journals:

 "They won‘t publish anything that disagrees with their philosophy.”

 In corroboration, a retired physician, Gary Kohls, MD, explained in an article published in 2015 that:

 "Mainstream medical journal editors are often beholden to the drug companies that so generously subsidize their magazines.
 Mainstream medical journals have large numbers of drug companies and medical device companies that advertise in them.
 Journal articles that promote the drugs or devices from these companies are often published, but the mainstream medical journal editors rarely allow any space for peer-reviewed articles that contradict the pro-drug reports from the companies that advertise in the journals."
 [LXIV]

-Richard Smith, the former longtime editor of the British Medical Journal, contended that "medical journals are an extension of the marketing arm" of the orthodox medical-pharmaceutical industry [XXVI].
+Richard Smith, MD, a former longtime editor of the British Medical Journal, contended that "medical journals are an extension of the marketing arm" of the orthodox medical-pharmaceutical industry [XXVI].